 Primary Disclosures

-While Virginia is a known “Buyer Beware” state, there are a few mandatory disclosures included in the Contract.
+While Virginia is a known “Buyer Beware” state, the contract includes a few mandatory disclosures.

-For example, sellers must disclose whether or not the property is considered a condominium and whether or not a property is part of a property owner’s association.
+For example, sellers must disclose whether a property is considered a condominium and whether it is part of a property owner’s association.

 And finally, there are a few additional sections to cover items like default, non-binding mediation, and miscellaneous.